 5. Subscribing to equity and preference shares directly and underwriting public issues.

-Types of Assistance Provided by Public Financial Institutions:
+Types of Assistance Provided by Public Institutional Finance:

 Mertis of Institutional Finance:

-(ii) They provide funds during the period of depression when other sources are not available.
+(II) They provide funds during the period of loss or depression when other institutions are not available.

-(iii) The goodwill of the company increases in the capital market when it raises a loan from financial institutions.
+(III) The goodwill of the company increases in the capital market when it raises a loan from Institutional Finance.

 Limitations of Institutional Finance: